Internet Explorer Emulator For Chrome Mac

 The following table shows the possible values of the <open-in> element:

-Opens the site in Internet Explorer 11, when the user is in Microsoft Edge and 'Configure Internet Explorer integration' is set to Enabled with the option 'Internet Explorer 11'.
+<open-in>IE11</open-in> | Opens the site in IE mode, when the user is in Microsoft Edge and 'Configure Internet Explorer integration' is set to Enabled with the option 'Internet Explorer mode'.
+Opens the site in Internet Explorer 11, when the user is in Microsoft Edge and 'Configure Internet Explorer integration' is set to Enabled with the option 'Internet Explorer 11'. |

-<open-in app='true'>IE11</open-in>Opens the site in IE11, regardless of which browser is opened by the user.
+<open-in app='true'>IE11</open-in> | Opens the site in IE11, regardless of which browser is opened by the user. |

-<open-in>MSEdge</open-in>Opens the site in Microsoft Edge, regardless of which browser is opened by the user.
+<open-in>MSEdge</open-in> | Opens the site in Microsoft Edge, regardless of which browser is opened by the user. |

-<open-in>None or not specified</open-in>Opens the site in the default browser or in the browser where navigation was initiated.
+<open-in>None or not specified</open-in> | Opens the site in the default browser or in the browser where navigation was initiated. |

 Note